macstrat/Iso-City-Tools-Releases/README.md

 # Sprite Pipeline App (Standalone)

 This is a separate desktop tool for building model sprite packs from PNG exports.
-It does not modify or run inside the Godot game.
+It does not modify or run inside the main app.

-## What this first pass does
+## What this does

 - Load one or many source PNG files as a single pack.
 - Calibrate each image independently (guides + fit mode).